Ground dipole: U.S. Navy ELF antennas

 After initially considering several larger systems (Project Sanguine), the U.S. Navy constructed two ELF transmitter facilities, one at Clam Lake, Wisconsin and the other at Republic, Michigan, 145 miles apart, transmitting at 76 Hz.
 They could operate independently, or phase synchronized as one antenna for greater output power.
 The Clam Lake site, the initial test facility, transmitted its first signal in 1982 and began operation in 1985, while the Republic site became operational in 1989.
 With an input power of 2.6 megawatts, the total radiated ELF output power of both sites working together was 8 watts.
 However, due to the low attenuation of ELF waves this tiny radiated power was able to communicate with submarines over about half the Earth's surface.

 Both transmitters were shut down in 2004.
 The official Navy explanation was that advances in VLF communication systems had made them unnecessary.

 Russian Navy ZEVS antennas

 The Russian Navy operates an ELF transmitter facility, named ZEVS ("Zeus"), to communicate with its submarines, located 30 km southeast of Murmansk on the Kola peninsula in northern Russia.
 Signals from it were detected in the 1990s at Stanford University and elsewhere.
-It normally operates at 82 Hz, using MSK (minimum shift keying) modulation. although it reportedly can cover the frequency range from 20–250 Hz.
+It normally operates at 82 Hz, using MSK (minimum shift keying) modulation. although it reportedly can cover the frequency range from 20 to 250 Hz.
 It reportedly consists of two parallel ground dipole antennas 60 km long, driven at currents of 200–300 amperes.
 Calculations from intercepted signals indicate it is 10 dB more powerful than the U.S. transmitters.
 Unlike them it is used for geophysical research in addition to military communications.